-Face tattoos are the finest frontier in modern ink culture, and the trend is constantly being elevated to new levels of slick machismo.
-There are literally no limits when it comes to sporting facial firepower!
+Face tattoos are the finest frontier in modern ink culture, and the trend is constantly being elevated to new levels of slick popularity.
+There are literally no limits when it comes to sporting facial firepower.

 By acquiring a face tattoo, any man can gain membership to today’s prestigious club of body art masters.

 These eye-catching insignias will instantly craft an elite reputation that will be noticed by everyone.